4th-year student, Bachelor of Engineering (Honours) in Mechatronics Engineering

 The group assignments have been a highlight of her studies, she adds.

-“I really enjoy group assignments as they allow me to think creatively and come up with a solution to existing problems.
-Team assignments give everyone the opportunity to thrive and learn from each other’s experiences.
+“I enjoyed doing group assignments as they push you to achieve a common goal.
+This means you have to learn to work with others’ strengths and weaknesses.
+Team assignments also allow everyone to thrive and learn from each other’s experiences.
 It’s great preparation for your career because as an engineer you constantly work in a team.”

 Finding her path